vveisard/blue-ball/WORK.md

 ## IMPLEMENTATION

 - I should consider collision test to solve my "edge" problem: project point with the final position of the character's translation, in order to find the point which was left

----

-# STORY As a user, I want character orientation to drive camera roll

-## DESIGN

-3 ranges:

-- up
-- lerp
-- down

-in the up and down ranges, the camera will snap to vertical in the middle 45 degree range, the camera will rotate with the character